-1. ☐ The PII maintained in the system or by the project is not part of a Privacy Act system of records.
-2. ⊠ The information maintained in the system or by the project is part of a Privacy Act system of records but is not used as part of a matching program.
-3. ☐ The information maintained in the system or by the project is part of a Privacy Act system of records and is used as part of a matching program.
-Section n 4.3(b) Is there a matching agreement?

-Section (o) of the Privacy Act.

-There is a matching agreement in place, but it does not contain all of the information of

-2. \square There is a matching agreement in place that contains the information required by

-There is a matching agreement in place, but it does not contain all of the information required by Section (o) of the Privacy Act.
-The following actions are underway to amend the agreement to ensure that it is compliant.

-Section 4.3(c) What procedures are followed before adverse action is taken against an individual who is the subject of a matching agreement search?

-1. ⊠ Not Applicable

-1. ⊠ Not Applicable

-2. □ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the matching program and the following additional protections were put in place: a. □ The results of that assessment were independently verified. b. □ Before any information subject to the matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to an individual: i. □ The individual receives notice and an opportunity to contest the findings; OR ii. □ The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual.
-3. \square No assessment was made regarding the accuracy of the records that are used in the matching program.

-Section 4.4: Information sharing with external (i.e., outside Treasury) organizations and individuals

-Section 4.4(a) PII shared with/disclosed to agencies, organizations, or individuals outside Treasury

-- 1. ⊠ PII maintained in the system or by the project is not shared with agencies, organizations, or individuals external to Treasury except as authorized by the 12 exceptions in 5 USC Section 552(a)(b)(1) thru (b)(12) (disclosures allowed without first obtaining the consent of the individual, including publishing applicable routine uses in the appropriate systems of records notices). - 2.
+1. of records.
+[If selected, Skip the remaining questions below and continue in Section 4.4] 2. ⊠ The PII maintained in the system or by the project is part of a Privacy Act system of records but is not used as part of a computer matching program.
+[If selected, Skip the remaining questions below and continue in Section 4.4] 3. □ The information maintained in the system or by the project is part of a Privacy Act system of records and is used as part of a computer matching program. a. □ There is a computer matching agreement in place that contains the information required by Section (o) of the Privacy Act. b. □ There is a computer matching agreement in place, but it does not contain all the information required by Section (o) of the Privacy Act.
+4. □ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the computer matching program and the following additional protections were put in place: a. □ The results of that assessment were independently verified. b. □ Before any information subject to the computer matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a federal benefit program to an individual: i. $\square$ The individual receives notice and an opportunity to contest the findings, OR ii.
+The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual.
+5. ☐ No assessment was made regarding the accuracy of the records that are used in the computer matching program.
+Section 4.4: Information sharing with external (i.e., outside Treasury) organizations and individuals Section 4.4(a) PII shared with/disclosed to agencies, organizations, or individuals outside Treasury.
+Sharing or disclosing PII to agencies, organizations, or individuals outside Treasury is allowed by subsection (b) of the Privacy Act , by routine use in the applicable SORN , by Treasury/bureau policy , or when required by law.
+In the case of the system or project under review: □ PII maintained in the system or project is not shared with agencies, organizations, or individuals external to Treasury.
+2. PII maintained in the system or project is shared with agencies, organizations, or individuals external to Treasury.
+Section 4.4(b) Accounting of Disclosures An accounting of disclosures is a log of all external (outside Treasury) disclosures of records made from a system of records that has not been exempted from this accounting requirement.

-All external disclosures are authorized by the Privacy Act (including routine uses in the applicable SORN).

-Section 4.4(b) Accounting of Disclosures

-An accounting of disclosures is a log of all external (outside Treasury) disclosures of records made from a system of records that has not been exempted from this accounting requirement.
 This log must either be maintained regularly or be capable of assembly in a reasonable amount of time after an individual makes a request.
 Certain system of records may be exempted from releasing an accounting of disclosures (e.g., in law enforcement investigations).

-Check toward the bottom of the SORN to see whether an exemption was claimed from 5 U.S.C.
+Check toward the bottom of the applicable SORN to see whether an exemption was claimed from 5 U.S.C.
 552a(c).
 The NPRM and/or Final Rule for the system of records will explain why that exemption is appropriate.

-Section 4.4(c) Making the Accounting of Disclosures Available
+Section 4.4(c) Making the Accounting of Disclosures Available 1. ☐ The records are not maintained in a system of records subject to the Privacy Act, so an accounting is not required.
+2. ☐ No external disclosures are made from the system to agencies, organizations, or individuals external to Treasury.